Teaser:

 The final loteria krewe for the Amigos at the 6 t' 9 Parade were: Leah, Hannah, Ari, Mariette, a girl I hadn't met before, and me.
 On Saturday evening we got to dress up in front of the bathroom mirror and spray things out of aeresol cans like we were going to a high school prom.
 Then we

-We marched for three hours.
-I want to show you pictures of everything we saw -- the wedding with the bride in a whispery off-white lace gown, watching the parade from the church steps with her new husband and all her well-dressed guests.
+whispery off-white lace gown, watching the parade from the church steps with her new husband and all her well-dressed guests.
 The sunset that made the whole parade stop and turn around and collectively groan, "Oh my God."
 The dancing children and drunk Mexican wrestlers throwing Milky Ways into the intersections of streets.
 It was all worth documenting.
 But my camera ran out batteries within the first ten minutes, and I guess I'm almost grateful.
 In the end, I got to drink it all in.
 That was a tremendous gift.

 On Sunday, Ari and I had our annual Harvest Festival.
 This is its third consecutive year of existence.
 At the first Harvest Festival, Ariana and I lived in a house together at 140 Otis Street.
-We bought thirteen pumpkins from the pumpkin patch down Isaacs and invited ten people over to carve them on the front lawn, drink apple cider, and decorate pumpkin cookies (see left).This year, we wanted the sentiment to be basically the same, but we decided we would only invite each other.
-And Leah.
-This really took a lot of the stress out of the whole event, to tell you the truth.
+We bought thirteen pumpkins from the pumpkin patch down

 But it was still ideal.
 We started by carving twenty apples.
 Then we made: pink cinnamon apple sauce (We used Red Hots.
-Brilliant.), apple cranberry pie,
+Brilliant.), apple cranberry pie, apple cider, and three flavors of pumpkin seeds, including curry, Cajun, and sugar and spice.
+The house smelled

-The pumpkins, however, presented a bit of a fiasco.
-They didn't have any at Rouse's, so we had to use a pie pumpkin and a couple of white pumpkins.
+Rouse's, so we had to use a pie pumpkin and a couple of white pumpkins.
 The white pumpkins carved out fine (and it was pretty novel, actually), but we had to use a SAW to get the lid off the pie pumpkin, which made the very thought of carving the features on the face of the pumpkin impossible.
 After much deliberation, we decided the best route would be to use an electric drill to make a nice pattern of holes in the pumpkin.
 This is not a joke.

 It's Halloween again.
 Already!
 I know, I can't believe it, either.
 I am very excited about living life right now.
 There are so many things I still want to experience and do before I leave New Orleans.
 Thank goodness I'll be here another year at least.